tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_higherOrderFunctions_chp7.md

 The initial value, 0 in this example, is passed as the second argument of an `op`, and so it must be of type `b`.

-What is the type of the list of values itself?
+What is the type of the list of values?
 From looking at the expression, every list value is the first parameter of an `op`, and so those values must be of type `a`.
 Thus the entire list is of type `[a]`.

 Finally, what is the type of the return value?
 The last expression evaluated is a call to `op`, and `op` returns a value of type `b`, and so the entire